yajingwcomm/yajingwcomm.github.io/_pages/about.md

 <div style="margin-top: 40px; max-width: 800px; line-height: 1.7; font-family: 'Helvetica', Arial, sans-serif;">

 <p>
-Welcome to my home page!
-I’m Yajing, currently a Research Master student in the <a href="https://ascor.uva.nl/" target="_blank">Amsterdam School of Communication Research (ASCoR)</a> at University of Amsterdam, aiming for a PhD in HCI starting Fall 2026.
+Hello World!
+I’m Yajing, currently a second-year Research Master student in the <a href="https://ascor.uva.nl/" target="_blank">Amsterdam School of Communication Research (ASCoR)</a> at University of Amsterdam, aiming for a PhD in HCI starting Fall 2026.
 </p>

 <p>
-I obtained my B.A in Journalism and Communication and International Relations and Organisations (<em>cum laude</em>) from the <a href="https://sjc.shisu.edu.cn/eng/" target="_blank">School of Journalism and Communication</a> and the <a href="http://www.honors.shisu.edu.cn" target="_blank">Honours College</a> at <a href="https://en.shisu.edu.cn/" target="_blank">Shanghai International Studies University</a>.
+I obtained my B.A in Journalism and Communication Science and International Relations and Organizations (<em>cum laude</em>) from the <a href="https://sjc.shisu.edu.cn/eng/" target="_blank">School of Journalism and Communication</a> and the <a href="http://www.honors.shisu.edu.cn" target="_blank">Honours College</a> at <a href="https://en.shisu.edu.cn/" target="_blank">Shanghai International Studies University</a>.
 My academic background includes international study at Oriel College, University of Oxford, and Korea University, where I studied Political Philosophy and Urban Studies.
 </p>

 </div>